 Readable Clojure Through Threading

 Clojure, like many Lisps, sometimes struggles to attract newcomers who claim it's "hard to read".
 Any paradigm shift requires time, but I myself struggled to read Clojure I had written early on.
 Nested parentheses and REPL-driven development made the result come quickly, but it often looked ugly.
-However, the thread operator -> and all of its cousins fix that.
+However, the thread operator ->

 A common pattern I found myself reapeating was a series of simple, composable function calls on a single value.
 After all, small useful functions is a big draw of Clojure.
 But many small functions next to one another often results in ugly and unclear code.